 Braised Beef Cheeks

-Note: This can be made in a slow cooker too!
-After browning the beef cheeks, place in your slow cooker while you bring the wine and beef stock to a simmer with the carrots, celery, onion and garlic.
+Note: This can be made in a slow cooker.
+After browning the beef cheeks, place in a 5-6 quart slow cooker while you bring the wine and beef stock to a simmer with the carrots, celery, onion and garlic.
 Pour the mixture over the beef and add your fresh thyme and bay leaves.
-Cover and cook on low for 8-10 hours or on high for 6 hours.
+Cover and cook on low for 8-10 hours or on high for 6 - 7 hours.